All Episodes

 And I apologize, guys, that my voice sounds like shit.

-So So on this day, guys, this is September 29th, 2014.
+So, so on this day, guys, this is September 29th, 2014.

 I was on duty that day.

-So obviously you're always on duty when you're a special agent, right?
+So obviously, you're always on duty when you're a special agent, right?

 But in this case, I was the guy that was on call.

-Um, and this ended up being a crazy day.
+And this ended up being a crazy day.

 I ended up getting three cases that day, guys, which is wild because when you're going to deal with a case, it's extremely time consuming.

-It's extremely labor intensive because not only are you dealing with border patrol, you're dealing with everything that border patrol caught that day.
+It's extremely labor intensive because not only are you dealing with Border Patrol, you're dealing with everything that Border Patrol caught that day.

-So it'll be a smuggler, a bunch of illegal aliens that are with them, and then you have to respond, and everyone from your group.
+So it'll be a smuggler, a bunch of illegal aliens that are with them, and then you have to respond and everyone from your group.

 So in my group, I had like maybe seven or eight agents with me.

-So when we got a duty call, we had to respond to the border patrol station and interview the illegal aliens, the smuggler, the border patrol agents that took the case down, everything.
+So when we got a duty call, we had to respond to the Border Patrol station and interview the illegal aliens, the smuggler, the Border Patrol agents that took the case down, everything.

-Because remember, guys, the border patrol, they're out there out in a brush, and you know, they're patrolling, and then they'll catch like uh, you know, a coyote with like 10 aliens behind them.
+And then they'll catch like a coyote with like 10 aliens behind them.

-The coyote is the foot guide, he's guiding them through the brush.
+The coyote is the foot guide.

 They'll catch him.

-Hey, come here, Alton.
+Hey, come here, Alto.

-They are once they get them arrested, they'll call HSI.
+Once they get them arrested, they'll call HSI.

-Hey guys, we got this smuggler with this aliens.
+Hey, guys, we got this smuggler with this aliens.

-Um, we're gonna meet you guys.
+We're going to meet you guys.

-Um, we're gonna go back to the processing station, and then you show up with your other agents, and you guys go ahead and you interview everyone involved, and then you take the case and you present it for prosecution to United States Attorney's Office.
+And then you take the case and you present it for prosecution to United States Attorney's Office.

 Okay.

-So on this day, I was on duty, and this guys, we're gonna go into case number one.
+So on this day, I was on duty.

 This is my first criminal case that I did as an agent, guys.